-Condition Produced.-Thickening of the walls of the caecum due to inflammation as a result of the invasion of the protozoon.
-The liver is congested or inflamed, has brownish or yellowish areas of degeneration.
+Condition Produced.-Thickening of the walls of the caecum due to inflammation as a result of the invasion of the protozoon and ulceration.
+The liver is congested or inflamed, has brownish or yellowish areas of degeneration and necrosis and edema in region of heart.
 There is a blackish discoloration of the head.
+A systemic eosinophilia is noted.
+Cloudy swelling of focal necrosis has been noted in the kidney.

-Name of Disease. - Entero-hepatitis, black head.
+Name of Disease.-Entero-hepatitis, black head.

-Treatment.-Intestinal antiseptics, as teaspoonful doses of listerine, bi-chloride of mercury solution one to a thousand, or carbolic acid one to five hundred.
+Treatment.-Intestinal antiseptics, as teaspoonful doses of listerine, bi-chloride of mercury solution one to ten thousand, or carbolic acid one to five hundred.